hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise3**:

-- Fill in default metadata form for your collection.
+- Fill in the default metadata form for your collection.

 **Exercise4**: